What is a Hard Asset?

-- Debt financing is easily available when we want to purchase hard asset as compared to soft assets
+- Debt financing is readily available when we want to purchase a hard asset as compared to soft assets.

-- Doesn’t have the record of giving the best long term returns when compared to a soft asset like stock.
-There are cases where money invested in a particular stock has gained 1000% to its net worth in a span of 10 years but when compared to hard assets the change in 10 years was not that much.
+- It doesn’t have the record of giving the best long term returns when compared to a soft asset like stock.
+There are cases where money invested in a particular stock has gained 1000% to its net worth in 10 years, but when compared to hard assets, the change in 10 years was not that much.

-- They don’t have the advantage of global exposures because the invested money only stays limited to it country of investment whereas in case of soft asset one can buy/sell the investment to/from any part of the world.
+- They don’t have the advantage of global exposures because the invested money only stays limited to its country of investment, whereas, in the case of a soft asset, one can buy/sell the investment to/from any part of the world.
 Thus one grown when the global economy is growing.

-- A soft asset when it comes to company use provides a regular income e.g. when one invests in bonds it gives regular dividends which grow over time.
+- A soft asset when it comes to company use provides a regular income, e.g., when one invests in bonds, it gives regular dividends that grow over time.

-- A soft asset like bonds have the lowest risk factor involved as a company or institution is legally bounded to pay the interest on the bond.
+- A soft asset like a bond has the lowest risk factor as a company or institution has legal binding to pay the interest on the bond.

-- These are difficult to sell compared to soft assets that be sold in a matter of seconds.
+- These are difficult to sell in comparison to soft assets that sell in a matter of seconds.

 - These are non-exclusive and can be easily implemented or bought by any company.
 It does not help in maintaining a company’s customer base.

 - It has transaction cost of hard assets are comparatively higher than that of soft assets.
-The high cost of the asset makes it difficult to turn a profit over a short period of time.
+The high cost of the asset makes it difficult to turn a profit over a short period.

 - It requires longer management and maintenance as compared to soft assets.

-- The percentage return of soft assets are more when invested incorrect stock or bonds as compared to the hard asset
+- The percentage return of soft assets is more when you invest in the correct stock or bonds as compared to the hard asset.

-- It always involves huge monetary transactions for which even at times debt is required.
+- It always involves huge monetary transactions for which, even at times, there is a requirement of debt.

-- This is only restricted to their place of investment and cannot take advantage of global markets.
+- It is only restricted to their place of investment and cannot take advantage of global markets.

 - The prime characteristic of hard assets is its tangibility.

-- They are basically categorized as long term hard asset and short term hard asset
+- They categorize as long term hard assets and short term hard assets.

 - Act as a vital substitute to hedge inflation